fat-potato-uk/k8-demo-2/README.md

 # k8-demo-2

-For this tutorial we are going to be looking primarily around Helm and how it relates to installing software into your Kubernets cluster.
+For this tutorial we are going to be looking primarily around Helm and how it relates to installing software into your Kubernetes cluster.

 #### Helm

 So what is Helm?
 Helm is the first application package manager running atop Kubernetes.
-It allows describing the application structure through convenient helm-charts and managing it with simple commands.
+It allows describing the application structure through convenient helm-charts (Yaml based) and managing it with simple commands.

 For the CentOS users amongst you, Helm is to Kubernetes as Yum is to CentOS.
 Ish.

-It actually also provides us with a lot of flexibility and templating around our installations of software as it provides its own templating language and supporting mechanics that allow us to make significant changes to our installation without having to make major alterations to the `deployment` manifests.
+It actually also provides us with a lot of flexibility and templating around our installations of software as it provides its own templating language and supporting mechanics.
+This allows us to make significant changes to our installation without having to make major alterations to the `deployment` manifests.

 #### Installing Helm